Our council is a very important voice and vision for the future of our School.

 Our School Council meets every week, where possible, to discuss any matters or issues of interest to the children within the school environment, surrounding community and things affecting the world around them.
 For example, last academic year we worked together to conduct a number of surveys including a Values and Safer School survey.
 These surveys helped Mrs Twidale to make small changes to school routines or enabled her to make decisions about how to improve school life.
 We also found ways to support The Harry Johnson Trust too by holding a number of charity event.
 In the Autumn we helped Miss Sinclair with the Harvest Festival Food collection as well as helping the Funraisers with our Christmas and Summer Fair.

 It is our intention that our School Council provides our pupils with a ‘voice’ of all pupils in the school.
 Our links with staff, parents, pupils, the governors and community enable us to participate in decisions about teaching, learning, fundraising and the success of our school.

 If you have a good idea for the school, let your School Council representatives know and they can raise it at the next meeting.

 School Council 2017 - 2018

 Well done to ALL the children who took part in election process.
 Your speeches were well written.

-The ideas which they shared about school development and improvements were fantastic and Mrs Thain will definitely keep them in mind as we move forward, working together to make our school the best it can possibly be.
+The ideas which our new School Council members shared about school development and improvements were fantastic and Mrs Thain will definitely keep them in mind as we move forward, working together to make our school the best it can possibly be.